Bae-cation: 7 Things to Fall in Love with in Green Bay, Wisconsin

 Content Produced in Partnership with Visit Green Bay

 Familiar yet different.
 Growing up in the Midwest where you can get to six states in a matter of hours, borders get a bit hazy when you’re looking for a random weekend getaway.
 Green Bay and Chicago are on different sections of Lake Michigan which lend themselves to a number of similarities but plenty of differences too.
 The watery landscapes are similar, you’ll still be greeted by that Midwest niceness and that amicable accent.
 It felt like home to me, but there’s plenty to offer a first-timer too.
+If you’re looking for things to do in Green Bay WI, you’re in the right place.

 Take Advantage of Your Surroundings